Moeinmn/todo-miniapp/README.md

-Project Name
+#Todo Miniapp

 This repository contains the frontend and backend of the application, with a Docker Compose configuration to run the entire stack locally using Docker.

-Prerequisites
+#Prerequisites

 Before you begin, ensure you have the following installed:

 - Docker (including Docker Compose)
 - Git

-Project Structure
+#Project Structure

-.
-├── backend/
-│   └── data/
-│       └── db.sqlite
-├── frontend/
-├── docker-compose.yml
-└── README.md

 - frontend/: Contains the frontend application.
 - backend/: Contains the backend application.
 - docker-compose.yml: Docker Compose configuration to manage frontend, backend, and database containers.
 - db.sqlite: SQLite database file stored under the backend/data/ directory.

-Running the Application
+#Running the Application

 Follow these steps to set up and run the application locally using Docker.